COURSE UNIT TITLE

 Participation and attendance: Participation in class discussions and attendance at lectures can be used to assess students' engagement with the course material and their ability to contribute to class discussions.

-Project and presentation: Students are asked to develop a research proposal a specific business topic and present their projects.
+Project and presentation: Students are asked to develop a research proposal relevant to tourism and students present their research projects.

 Language of Instruction